Trinadhreddy1184/WarehouseManagerAI_MultiAgent/README.md

   (`src/ui/app.py`) that presents a chat box and conversation history.
 It demonstrates how to integrate agents and LLMs into a modern web UI.
 - **Database integration** – a PostgreSQL database with the pgvector extension (via the `ankane/pgvector` image) is used to store and query inventory data.
-A helper script (`scripts/init_db.py`) downloads a `.sql` dump from S3 and creates the database.
+The `run_all.sh` helper script downloads the `.sql` dump from S3, imports it into the database, verifies the expected tables exist and then launches the app; `scripts/init_db.py` simply verifies the database and required extensions.
 Database credentials and S3 details are stored in `.env`.
 - **Dockerised deployment** – the provided `Dockerfile` and `docker-compose.yaml` enable reproducible local or cloud deployments.
 The image now installs the `postgresql-client` package so database setup scripts